Quantum computing for everyone

 Quantum algorithms for IBM’s quantum computer are built using the Composer.
 Here’s an example:

-IBM offers around a dozen basic ones, but we’ll focus on the Hadamard gate, X and CNOT gates in this tutorial, so you’ll get the hang of it.
+IBM offers around a dozen basic ones, but we’ll focus on the Hadamard gate, X and CNOT gates here, so you’ll get the hang of it.

 The Hadamard gate is a 1-qubit operation.
-For real numbers, it amounts to a reflection as shown in this graphic:
+For real numbers, it amounts to a reflection as shown in the following graphic.

 Here, (1,0) turns into (0.707… , 0.707…) and (0,1) turns into (0.707… , -0.707…).
 See that this gate can turn pure states into an equal-probability mixed-states and vice versa.
 See also that mixed states are also affected.